streambased-io/streambased-demos/recipes/README.md

 ## Step 6: Performing Data Modelling and Prediction

 Once the data has been retrieved from the query, the next step involves data modeling and prediction using machine learning algorithms.
-To facilitate this process, two files have been provided:
+To facilitate this process, two files have been provided in your jupyter docker container at /code:

 1. **modelling.ipynb**: This Jupyter Notebook contains the code for data modeling.
 It includes various machine learning algorithms and techniques to analyze the data, build models, and evaluate their performance.

 2. **predictor.ipynb**: This Jupyter Notebook is responsible for making predictions based on the models created in the modeling phase.
 It takes input data and applies the trained models to generate predictions.

-These files are located under the `code` directory and can be executed sequentially to perform data modeling and prediction tasks.

 ## Step 7: Tear down